cyberbotics/webots-doc/reference/inertialunit.md

 *roll*, *pitch* and *yaw* angles respectively.

-The *roll* angle indicates the unit's rotation angle about its *x*-axis, in the interval [-pi,pi].
+The *roll* angle indicates the unit's rotation angle about its *x*-axis, in the interval [-π,π].
 The *roll* angle is zero when the `InertialUnit` is horizontal, i.e., when its *y*-axis has the opposite direction of the gravity (`WorldInfo` defines the `gravity` vector).

-The *pitch* angle indicates the unit's rotation angle about is *z*-axis, in the interval [-pi/2,pi/2].
+The *pitch* angle indicates the unit's rotation angle about is *z*-axis, in the interval [-π/2,π/2].
 The *pitch* angle is zero when the `InertialUnit` is horizontal, i.e., when its *y*-axis has the opposite direction of the gravity.
 If the `InertialUnit` is placed on the `Robot` with a standard orientation, then the *pitch* angle is negative when the `Robot` is going down, and positive when the robot is going up.

-The *yaw* angle indicates the unit orientation, in the interval [-pi,pi], with respect to `WorldInfo`.`northDirection`.
-The *yaw* angle is zero when the `InertialUnit`'s *x*-axis is aligned with the north direction, it is pi/2 when the unit is heading east, and -pi/2 when the unit is oriented towards the west.
+The *yaw* angle indicates the unit orientation, in the interval [-π,π], with respect to `WorldInfo`.`northDirection`.
+The *yaw* angle is zero when the `InertialUnit`'s *x*-axis is aligned with the north direction, it is π/2 when the unit is heading east, and -π/2 when the unit is oriented towards the west.
 The *yaw* angle can be used as a compass.